JofArnold/eslint-plugin-no-kebab-case-props/README.md

 # eslint-plugin-no-kebab-case-props

-An eslint plugin to prevent snake case props being used
+An eslint plugin to prevent kebab case props being used

 ## The problem